OnurGumus/onurgumus.github.io/_posts/2021-02-19-The-tail-of-a-recursion.md

   loop(0);
 }
 ```
-And if you call with optimizations you end up with below on Clang
+And if you call with optimizations you end up with below on Clang:
 ```assembly
 loop(int):
         push    rbp